Souravgoswami/Space-Clock/README.md

 ## Note 🗒

 Space::Clock has no physics.
 There's a lot of **violation of physics**, I have made it in a way so it looks beautiful...

+## Bugs 🐞
+If you find any bugs 🐛 or you have ideas 💡 to improve this project please let us know via [GitHub🐙](https://github.com/Souravgoswami/Space-Clock/issues) or email ✉️ me souravgoswami@gmail.com